Edit R files

 You can restrict or limit the parameter hints by adding some construct patterns to the black list.
 Click the Black list link and type one of the shown patterns in the field.
 Then click OK to save the changes.

 In some R functions, the return statement can be omitted.
 Still, you can configure the function syntax to show the implicit

 NULLresult.
 You can also specify the minimal number of result statements to show the return value hints.

 PyCharm automatically saves changes that you make in your files.
 Saving is triggered by various events, such as compiling, running, debugging, performing version control operations, closing a file or a project, or quitting the IDE.
 Most of the actual events are predefined and cannot be configured, but you can be sure that changes will not be lost as you work.

 With the R plugin you can quickly preview reference documentation for a particular variable, class, type, or argument.
 In the R console, type

 ?and the code element name, for example,

 ?barplot.
-The corresponding reference documentation appears in the Documentation tool window.
+The corresponding reference documentation appears in the Documentation tab of the R Tools window.